 The main purpose of Prodive Cairns liveaboard is scuba diving.
 If you and your dive buddy are experienced and like to do your own thing, this is a great option.
 If you want to join a course, it’s perfect too.
 Also, you can dive with Nitrox with Prodive (extra cost) and taking the course with your liveaboard package is a bargain.
 There are only 32 passengers on board for the entire trip so it’s easy to connect with other divers as most people spend time outside their cabins.

 However, when you’re not underwater, Prodive Cairns can be compared to a backpacker (and Reef Encounter would be more like a hotel).
 The rooms are a lot less comfortable than on Reef Encounter (shared bathrooms with a shower in the toilets and smaller cabins) and the food isn’t as good as on Reef Encounter.
 Also, the time onboard is not flexible (3 days, 2 nights).
-Unless you are part of a course, dives are unguided which can be challenging for those not used to navigate by themselves – see below the chapter about guided or unguided dive.
+Unless you are part of a course, dives are unguided which can be challenging for those not used to navigating by themselves – see below the chapter about guided or unguided dives.
 Unfortunately, the interactions with the staff are limited as they are busy with many tasks to run the boat and courses.
 The vessel is a monohull, so it moves more than Reef Encounter’s catamaran.

-Prodive Cairns is ECO Certified and recognised as a high standard tourism operator by GBRMPA.
+Prodive Cairns is ECO Certified and recognised as a high-standard tourism operator by GBRMPA.

 Length: 2 days / 1 night (not flexible)

 Number of Dives: Flexible.
 Maximum of 5 (4 day dives + 1 night dive)

 Price: $1,410 (estimation of accommodation, food and dives); no guide included for the dives (extra cost)